Venkatadri Express (film)

-Venkatadri Express is a 2013 Indian Telugu-language adventure comedy film written and directed by Merlapaka Gandhi.
-Produced by Gemini Kiran's Anandi Art Creations, the film stars Sundeep Kishan and Rakul Preet Singh.
+Venkatadri Express is a 2013 Indian Telugu-language romantic comedy film written and directed by Merlapaka Gandhi.
+Produced by Gemini Kiran's Anandi Art Creations, the film stars Sundeep Kishan and Rakul Preet Singh (in her Telugu debut in Lead Role).
 Ramana Gogula provided the music while Chota K. Naidu and Gautham Raju performed the cinematography and editing respectively.

-The film is remade in Kannada as Tirupati Express, in Odia as Love Station and in Bengali as Love Express.
+The film is remade in Kannada as Tirupati Express (2014), in Bengali as Love Express (2016), in Odia as Love Station (2016).